-California is big—nearly 800 miles/1287 kilometers from the Oregon border to the north all the way to the Mexican border just south of San Diego, and an average of roughly 200 miles/321 kilometers wide.
+California is big.
+Nearly 800 miles from the Oregon border to the north all the way to the Mexican border just south of San Diego, and an average of roughly 200 miles wide.
 Fortunately, California also has a lot of airports, so flying is relatively easy, and a great way to get around the state, especially if your time is limited.
-Easy airport access also makes fly/drive vacations an attractive option.
+Easy airport access also makes fly/drive holidays an attractive option.

-Whether you dream of a posh suite overlooking the ocean, a boutique hotel in the heart of a city, a full-service resort, or a serene campsite under the stars, California has the perfect place to spend the night.
-Book a stay at a major chain almost anywhere in the state, or consider accommodations as distinctive as California itself—handsome stone-and-timber mountain lodges, restored Gold Rush hotels, snug inns, and ultra-exclusive retreats in one-of-a-kind settings.
-There are also millions of acres of unforgettable parkland where all you need is a tent, a sleeping bag, marshmallows, and a few good campfire stories.
-(And, maybe, a reservation.)
+Whether you dream of a luxury suite overlooking the ocean, a boutique hotel in the heart of a city, a full-service resort or a serene campsite under the stars, California has the perfect place to spend the night.
+Book a stay at a major chain almost anywhere in the state or consider accommodations as distinctive as California itself: handsome stone-and-timber mountain lodges, restored Gold Rush hotels, snug inns and ultra-exclusive retreats in one-of-a-kind settings.
+There are also millions of acres of unforgettable parkland where all you need is a tent, a sleeping bag, marshmallows and a few good campfire stories.
+And, maybe, a reservation.

-California Welcome Centers and local tourism agencies can offer good suggestions for all types of lodging, including resorts, hotels, and motels.
+California Welcome Centers and local tourism agencies can offer good suggestions for all types of accommodation, including resorts, hotels and motels.

-Hotels & Motels: Hotels and motels are the tried-and-true standard for most holidays—providing a safe, clean, and comfortable place to go to sleep at night.
-They’re important here.
+Hotels & Motels: Hotels and motels are the tried-and-true standard for most holidays, providing a safe, clean and comfortable place to go to sleep at night.
+They are important here.
 Remember, California invented the motel back in the 1920s.
 Top chains are well represented statewide, and are often located in larger metropolitan areas and near tourist attractions and travel routes.
-Boutique hotels tend to offer a more intimate and luxuriously stylish environment for travellers.
-In more rural areas, consider independently owned lodgings, some in historic buildings.
+Boutique hotels tend to offer a more intimate and luxuriously stylish environment for visitors.
+In more rural areas, consider independently owned accommodation, some in historic buildings.

-Bed & Breakfasts: California has hundreds of B&Bs, many in historic homes or hotels and a growing number at family-run (and family-friendly) farms, ranches, and vineyards.
+Bed & Breakfasts: California has hundreds of B&Bs, many in historic homes or hotels and a growing number at family-run (and family-friendly) farms, ranches and vineyards.
 B&Bs can give a sense of the region's local character, with helpful innkeepers happy to share insider travel tips.
-Your stay also includes breakfast—imagine, just-baked scones, fresh eggs, or strawberries from the garden.
+Your stay also includes breakfast—imagine, freshly baked scones, fresh eggs or strawberries from the garden.
 To reserve a stay at one of nearly 300 B&Bs statewide, visit the California Association of Boutique & Breakfast Inns (CABBI).

-Resorts: Certain parts of the state—the Deserts region, coastal communities, mountain resort towns—are renowned for five-star retreats, with many championship golf courses and tennis complexes, spectacular swimming pools, destination restaurants, and elegant spas (often open to the public).
-California’s celebrated wine regions also have ultra-luxe retreats, with romantic settings, unparalleled farm-to-table cuisine, and, of course, incredible wine lists.
-Many resorts also offer special activities for kids, like movie-and-popcorn nights, so parents can enjoy time alone while their children have experienced childcare.
+Resorts: Certain parts of the state—the Deserts region, coastal communities and mountain resort towns—are renowned for five-star retreats, with many championship golf courses and tennis complexes, spectacular swimming pools, destination restaurants and elegant spas (often open to the public).
+California’s celebrated wine regions also have ultra-luxury retreats, with romantic settings, unparalleled farm-to-table cuisine and, of course, incredible wine lists.
+Many resorts also offer special activities for children, like movie-and-popcorn nights, so parents can enjoy time alone while their children have experienced childcare.
 Weddings and reunions can book private event spaces and exclusive catering services.
 For top resorts statewide, check California Welcome Centers and local tourism agencies.

 Or, consider renting a ready-to-roll RV; check individual campsites in advance for any RV restrictions.